What thickness moisture barrier for laminate flooring?

 It’s essential to assess the condition of your subfloor before selecting a moisture barrier.
 If you have a concrete subfloor with cracks or signs of moisture seepage, you may require a thicker moisture barrier to provide adequate protection.

 Climate and environmental factors also influence the choice of moisture barrier thickness.
-Areas with high humidity levels or those in close proximity to water sources, such as kitchens or bathrooms, require a more robust moisture barrier to prevent moisture damage.
+Areas with high humidity levels or those close to water sources, such as kitchens or bathrooms, require a more robust moisture barrier to prevent moisture damage.
 Additionally, if you plan to install laminate flooring in a basement, where moisture intrusion is common, a thicker moisture barrier is advisable.

-Understanding Moisture Barrier Thickness
+Moisture Barrier Thickness

 Moisture barrier thickness plays a vital role in providing adequate protection for your laminate flooring.
 The thickness of a moisture barrier refers to its overall gauge or depth.
 The market offers various thickness options, typically ranging from 6 mil to 12 mil (millimeters).